Co-ParentingMarch 9, 2025 · 7 min read

 How to Respond When It Happens

-Don't react emotionally in front of the child.
+Don't react in front of them.

-Protecting Your End of the Channel
+Protecting Your Side of the Channel

 If the Pattern Is Severe